If Science Had a Catechism

 The cosmos has no purpose or intention–it's not focused on humans.

 How can you bring attention to the cosmos?

 Continuing to explore and learn more about it and tell others.

 Why ought you to study the universe?

 To learn and know more, to better able to adapt to change.

 We don't know.
 There is a hypothesis, though, called the multiverse.

-The cosmos is everything we can see and experience through our natural senses and scientific study.
+The cosmos is everything we can see and experience through our natural senses, that which is material.